euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

                     c[2,i,j,k] = a0*b1 - a1*b0
         return c

-In addition, both *scipy.weave* and *numexpr* have been tested as well, but they have been found to be slower than numba and cython.
+In addition, both *scipy.weave* and *numexpr* have been tested as well, but they have been found to be slower than Numba and Cython.

 Dynamic loading of Python on supercomputers
 ===========================================